 If you can’t access a self-service option, fill in the Tax Deduction Authority form for your main payment.

-If you get Dad and Partner Pay, Parental Leave Pay or Disaster Recovery Allowance
+If you get Dad and Partner Pay or Parental Leave Pay

 We automatically deduct tax from these payments.
 But you can change or stop the tax amount through any of these options: